TMairi/LNK-Parser/README.md

 * `-h`, `--help`:       Display help information and exit
 * `-m`, `--manual`:     Display information about LNK files and their structure

 When using the `-o` parameter, the script will automatically detect whether to output the contents into CSV form by reading the output file extension.
-Therefore, to output in CSV format, please make sure your output file ends with either `.csv` or `.CSV`.
+Therefore, to output in CSV format, please make sure the output file ends with either `.csv` or `.CSV`.

-You can also write the output of multiple arguments to the same output file as this script is set to append data rather than write to a new file.
+It is also possible to write the output of multiple arguments to the same output file as this script is set to append data, rather than write to a new file.

 ## EXAMPLES